Gone are the days of rock-hard gluten-free bread and only being able to order the salad.

-A lot of Perth pizza joints are happy to rock the GF-base these days, but it’s hard to go past Alfred’s, who make their’s fresh in-house.
-Tucked away in a downstairs basement, it’s the perfect setting for both an intimate night, or really letting your hair down with rock’n’roll vibes a-plenty.
+A lot of Perth pizza joints give the option of a gluten-free base these days, but it’s hard to go past the beloved Alfred’s, who make them fresh in-house.
+Tucked away in a downstairs basement on Barrack Street, this characterful pizzeria-slash-small bar is the perfect setting for both an intimate night, or for really letting your hair down with rock’n’roll vibes a-plenty.

 37 Barrack Street, Perth

 Tucked away down Shafto Lane, Angel Falls Grill provides the ultimate Venezuelan dining experience in Perth.
 What’s more, is that its menu is naturally gluten-free, and guarantees no cross-contamination, making it a safe choice for coeliacs out there.
 Expect incredible smoked and grilled steak, corn croquetas, empanadas and a cocktail menu showcasing award-winning Venezuelan rums.
 Delish.

 Whether you’re in need of some post-swim sustenance or a mid-week pizza and pinot pick-me-up, Canteen Pizza has you covered at its brand new Applecross locations.
 As well as promising delicious Neapolitan-style pizzas and antipasti, Canteen also proclaims to have the best gluten-free base, making it the best option for a pizza dinner amongst coeliac friends.

 32 Ardross Street, Applecross